Book Tickets Online

 The records that PRONI holds date largely from c.1600 to the present day (with the oldest dating back to 1219).
 PRONI is the first place of reference for those tracing their family tree or undertaking research into local history.

 PRONI is based in the heart of the Titanic Quarter, adjacent to the Odyssey Complex and the Harland & Wolff cranes.
 The nearest car parking is the Odyssey car park.
 Parking charges are listed on the PRONI website.
-PRONI provides a WiFi cafe, a public search room, a public reading room, public lecture rooms and exhibitions.
+PRONI provides a cafe, a public search room, a public reading room, public lecture rooms and exhibitions.